maralorn/nix-output-monitor/README.md

 ### How to Read the Dependency Graph

-* nom will sort all builds into a tree.
+* Every entry in the nom tree stands for one derivation.
 * Children of a node are direct dependencies.
 * nom will try to show you the most relevant part of the dependency tree, roughly aiming to fill a third of your terminal
 * No build will be printed twice in the tree, it will only be shown for the lower most dependency.